laurent-altr/OpenRadioss/Stable_code.md

-# Radioss stable Code
+# Radioss Stable Code

-This section describes how to access to the stable version of OpenRadioss.
+This section describes how to access the stable version of OpenRadioss.
 Review the [How to Contribute](Contributing.md) section to create a clone of OpenRadioss.

-## Stable code in OpenRadioss
+## Stable Code in OpenRadioss

-* The Stable code in OpenRadioss is set with a **git tag**
+* The stable code in OpenRadioss is set with a **git tag**.
-* The Tag is in the main branch of OpenRadioss.
+* The tag is in the main branch of OpenRadioss.
 * It is named

       latest-YYYYMMDD

-## To obtain stable version of the code
+## To Obtain Stable Version of the Code

-### Download from release area
+### Download from Release Area

 Source code can be downloaded from the [Releases area on GitHub](https://github.com/OpenRadioss/OpenRadioss/releases)

 ![image](/doc/stable_release.png)

-### Obtain the stable release from clone of OpenRadioss repository
+### Obtain the Stable Release from Clone of OpenRadioss Repository

-Command line calls permits to gather the tags from OpenRadioss:
+Command line calls permit gathering the tags from OpenRadioss:

-#### On linux in the clone
+#### On Linux in the Clone

-  To gather all tags from OpenRadioss
+To gather all tags from OpenRadioss:

       git fetch --tags origin main

-  To work on the latest stable version
+To work on the latest stable version:

       export latest_tag=`git tag --sort=-version:refname |head -1`
       git checkout $latest_tag

-#### On Windows in the clone with cmd commands
+#### On Windows in the Clone with CMD Commands

-  To gather all tags from OpenRadioss
+To gather all tags from OpenRadioss:

       git fetch --tags origin main
       git tag --sort=-version:refname > tags.txt
       set /p latest-tag=<tags.txt
       git checkout %latest-tag%

-### Obtain the stable release from your fork of OpenRadioss repository
+### Obtain the Stable Release from Your Fork of OpenRadioss Repository

-Command line calls permits to gather the tags from OpenRadioss when clone is from a fork:
+Command line calls permit gathering the tags from OpenRadioss when the clone is from a fork:

-#### On linux in the fork clone
+#### On Linux in the Fork Clone

 To gather all tags from OpenRadioss:

       git fetch --tags upstream main

 To work on the latest stable version:

       export latest_tag=`git tag --sort=-version:refname |head -1`
       git checkout $latest_tag

-#### On Windows in the fork clone with cmd command
+#### On Windows in the Fork Clone with CMD Command

 To gather all tags from OpenRadioss:

       git fetch --tags upstream main

 To work on the latest stable version:

       git tag --sort=-version:refname > tags.txt
       set /p latest-tag=<tags.txt